The Garcias: Development

 On April 30, 2021, HBO Max gave production a series order consists of ten episodes titled as The Garcias, a sequel to The Brothers García.
 The sequel is developed by Jeff Valdez who is also executive producing it alongside Sol Trujilo.
 New Cadence Productions is the company involved with producing the series.
 The series was released on April 14, 2022.
-In December 2022, the series was canceled, with the rights reverting back to the production studio.
+In December 2022, the series was canceled, with the rights reverting to the production studio.

 Casting

 Upon the series order announcement, it was reported that Carlos Lacámara, Ada Maris, Jeffrey Licon, Bobby Gonzalez, Vaneza Pitynski, and Alvin Alvarez are set to reprise their roles.
 On July 8, 2021, Oliver Alexander, Nitzia Chama, Maeve Garay, Elsha Kim, Ayva Severy, and Trinity Jo-Li Bliss joined the main cast.

 Filming

 Principal photography for the series was scheduled to begin in June 2021 in Puerto Aventuras, Mexico.
 On July 8, 2021, it was reported that the series is filming in Riviera Maya, Mexico, in and around the town of Puerto Aventuras.